Transparency

 Race Weather

-Is it raining (0/1) and track temperature at race start, from OpenF1.
+Is it raining (0/1) and track temperature at race start.
+Source priority: live OpenF1 session → Open-Meteo forecast (air temp + cloud cover estimate) → same-weekend session → default.
 Changes tyre behaviour and overtaking rates significantly.

 Low